An Introduction to Content Security Policy (CSP)

 There are also four important constants you can use.

 'self' is probably the most common.
-It basically means that resources from the current host are to be trusted, which is usually going to be the case.
+It means that resources from the current host are to be trusted, which is usually going to be the case.

 'none' is just as it implies; trust nothing.
 It can be used for a “safety-first” rule-set, or be applied to certain resource types; for example, you could use it to disallow all frame sources.